-It is anticipated that 4 years would normally be required to satisfactorily complete the Dental & Maxillofacial Radiology curriculum to the required depth and breadth.
-However, the focus of specialty training is on achieving the higher learning outcomes (HLOs) rather than a prescribed duration therefore the RCP process allows for individual adjustments to be made to this where appropriate.
+It is anticipated that four years would normally be required to satisfactorily complete the DMFR curriculum to the required depth and breadth.
+However, the focus of specialty training is on achieving the Higher Learning Outcomes (HLOs) rather than a prescribed duration therefore the Review of Competency Progression (RCP) process allows for individual adjustments to be made to this where appropriate.

-5. Training specific to Dental & Maxillofacial Radiology
+5. Training specific to Dental and Maxillofacial Radiology

 Trainees undertake training in both radiology departments in dental hospitals and in general radiology departments with training encompassing both dental and head and neck radiology.
-A Certificate of Completion of Specialist Training (CCST) in Dental & Maxillofacial Radiology is awarded by the General Dental Council on the recommendation of the local Postgraduate Dental Dean following satisfactory completion of the curriculum, the attainment of the Diploma in Dental & Maxillofacial Radiology and an Outcome 6 in the final Record of Competency Progression (RCP) as per the Dental Gold Guide.
+A CCST in DMFR is awarded by the GDC on the recommendation of the local postgraduate dental dean following satisfactory completion of the curriculum, the attainment of the Diploma in Dental and Maxillofacial Radiology, and an Outcome 6 in the final RCP as per the Dental Gold Guide.

-The distinctive entity of Dental & Maxillofacial Radiology provides an academic and clinical focus for undergraduate and postgraduate education and research.
+The distinctive entity of Dental and Maxillofacial Radiology provides an academic and clinical focus for undergraduate and postgraduate education and research.
 This supports advances in patient care through providing a framework for quality improvement and discovery.
-The Specialty along with the cognate specialist society, The British Society of Dental & Maxillofacial Radiology, acts as a focus and stimulus for further development in the UK, including through support and development of specialty trainees.
+The specialty along with the cognate specialist society, the British Society of Dental and Maxillofacial Radiology, acts as a focus and stimulus for further development in the UK, including through support and development of specialty trainees.

-All training programmes will include opportunities for experience of research and development projects and critical assessment of published work so as to contribute to the development of the service and to the underpinning evidence and knowledge base in the speciality.
+All training programmes will include opportunities for experience of research and development projects and critical assessment of published work so as to contribute to the development of the service and to the underpinning evidence and knowledge base in the specialty.
 Opportunities may range from contributions to case series and other scientific papers to involvement in translational science projects and clinical trials, varying from centre to centre.
 Outputs may include peer reviewed publications or presentations, book chapters and contributions to national guidelines.
-For those DMFR trainees that wish to undertake academic training, either within the NIHR academic clinical fellowships posts or by other routes, the proportion of time in training used to undertake research will be reviewed at the RCP.
+For those DMFR trainees that wish to undertake academic training, either within the National Institute for Health and Care Research

+(NIHR) academic clinical fellowships posts or by other routes, the proportion of time in training used to undertake research will be reviewed at the RCP.